 In some cases, stock brokers charge transfer fees when you decide to leave them behind.
 But don’t let this stop you.
 The truth is, you might be better off paying that one-time fee if, as a result, you end up with a brokerage that better suits your needs (and costs less over time).

-As you transfer, though, you do need to be aware that there are some things to keep in mind.
-After all, you are transferring your securities.
+As you transfer, though, there are some things to keep in mind.
+After all, you’re transferring your (hopefully) valuable securities.

-In most cases, you have to pay an exit fee before leaving.
-Though, as you’ll see below, most brokers you sign up with will reimburse you that fee.
+In most cases, you’ll have to pay an exit fee before leaving.
+However, as you’ll see, most brokers will reimburse that fee as a bonus for transferring to their service.

 What to Do Before Transferring

-Before you initiate a transfer between brokers, it’s a good idea to contact the new broker to discuss your situation — especially if there are potentially complicating factors.
+Before you initiate a transfer between brokers, it’s a good idea to contact the new broker to discuss your situation — especially if there are potentially complicated factors.

-Find out what the process is, and discuss the assets you plan to move.
-A few minutes on the phone with the new broker can help you ensure that everything goes as smoothly as possible.
+Find out what the individual broker’s process is, and discuss the assets that you plan to move.
+A few minutes on the phone with the new broker can help ensure that everything goes as smoothly as possible.

 Retrieve/record the transaction history from your old broker.
-Record all securities you own before the transfer occurs.
+Make a record of all the securities you own before the transfer occurs.

-Per a new ruling implemented in 2011, the history will be passed onto the new broker, and will not be lost.
-Either way, you should have your own copy just in case.
-If you don’t have this information, this then makes selling of any security a much more complicated process at tax time.
+Per a ruling implemented in 2011, the history will be passed onto the new broker and will not be lost.
+However, you should have your own copy just in case.
+If you don’t have this information and end up selling any securities, you’ll likely have a bit of a headache at tax time.
 It also becomes harder to know the profit/loss of an individual security.

 Account Transfer Fees